Congressional District # 04

 Volatile organic compounds (VOCs), polynuclear aromatic hydrocarbons (PAHs), metals, and cyanide were detected in groundwater and soil samples collected in various locations at the Crawford Station site.
 Evidence of impacts to soils (described as tar, tar in fractures, tar-coated sand, naphthalene-type odor, and sheen) were observed at depths of up to 26 feet below ground surface (bgs) at various locations at the site.
 Sediment samples collected in the Chicago River at locations both upstream and downstream of the site contain high levels of PAHs, polychlorinated biphenyls (PCBs), oil and grease, and metals.
 Many of the reported concentrations are at levels which may cause toxicity in organisms that live within the sediment (benthic invertebrates).

-In 2005, EPA was approached by the Wisconsin Public Service Corporation (WPSC) with a request to investigate and clean up seven former MGP sites in Wisconsin under EPA's SAS program.
-When WPSC merged with Peoples Energy (Peoples Gas) to form Integrys Energy Group in 2007, Integrys approached EPA with the request to address thirteen former MGP sites in Illinois under the same SAS program.
+In 2005, EPA was approached by the Wisconsin Public Service Corporation (WPSC) with a request to investigate and clean up seven former MGP sites in Wisconsin under EPA's SA program.
+When WPSC merged with Peoples Energy (Peoples Gas) to form Integrys Energy Group in 2007, Integrys approached EPA with the request to address thirteen former MGP sites in Illinois under the same SA program.
 Two of the former MGP sites are located in Waukegan and eleven are in Chicago.
 The Crawford Station site is one of the thirteen Illinois former MGP sites.